gnappo1/rick-and-morty/README.md

+# Rick and Morty

+## Description

+SOME TEXT HERE ABOUT YOUR PROJECT (why would I use it?
+What did you do?
+Why does it matter to you?)

+## Installation

+1. Fork and clone the repo
+2. Cd into the project and run npm install
+3. Run the json-server with: npm run server
+4. Run the React server with: npm start

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).